dlbewley/hcp-rhel/README.md

    - openvswitch
 ```

-* Rerun with above workaround.
+* Soft **FAIL** Rerun with above workaround.
+Mostly worked but the playbook reboots the node.
+That failed since it was run from localhost.

 ```
 [ansible@rhel-node-1 openshift-ansible]$ cd /usr/share/ansible/openshift-ansible